One day someone said to me ‘A relationship is over when you are ongoingly compromising your own integrity and beliefs.’

-It’s often hard to know whether you are just going through a rough patch or whether it’s time to call it quits.
-But every relationship has a few tell-tale signs which will help you understand where your relationship is at and that it is time to let it go.
+Even with guidance from a life coach in Melbourne, it’s often hard to know whether you are just going through a rough patch or whether it’s time to call it quits.
+But every relationship has a few tell-tale signs which will help you understand where your relationship is at and if it is time to let it go.

 1) You are genuinely unhappy, all of the time.

 When you see your partner, are you happy?
 Or do you start to feel stressed or overwhelmed with their presence?
 When a relationship or job starts to run its course, we stop feeling joy or relief in their presence.
 Instead, we begin to associate them with negative emotions.
 Stop holding on to the idea that you are better off hanging on to the relationship.
-The relationship (or job!) doesn’t define you as a person, and if it’s making you truly unhappy, then it is time to move on.
+Any relationship coach in Melbourne will tell you that the relationship (or job!) doesn’t define you as a person, and if it’s making you truly unhappy, then it is time to move on.

 2) You’re afraid of being alone.